Delegating 101: Because You Can’t Do Everything

-➽ My business is so small that I’m the general manager, assistant manager, shift manager and more.
+My business is so small that I’m the general manager, assistant manager, shift manager and more.
 My budget doesn’t allow me to hire a manager, so how can I delegate duties to hourly employees?

-I tapped my mom, whose background was in sales of children’s clothing and (later) antiques, to help me run my career expos geared to women.
+I tapped my mom, whose background was in the sales of children’s clothing and (later) antiques, to help me run my career expos geared toward women.
 A quick study, she became my de facto event planner in no time.
 My husband, a newspaper reporter, happily handled banking between interviews.
 I trained my aunt, a stay-at-home mom who loves to read novels, to make sales calls.
 Within months, she was a pro.

 But eventually the generosity of friends and family wears out, and you’ve got to hire help.

 “The hourly assistant takes on the role of office manager, marketing manager or, if they’re OK with it, director of organized chaos,” she says.
 “I have set tasks and office responsibilities that my assistants [one per shift] are responsible for that are clearly defined in the job description and again during the interview.”

 “They knew how to do all of this already,” Black says.
 “I just reinforced those skills and tailored them to my business during training.”

 “I check in and ask what has been accomplished.
 If there’s something that needs my special attention, I work with them to get that task done efficiently,” says Black, adding that her assistants are able to do most things independently.